KVH Industries Announces Support Agreement with Black Diamond Capital Management

 Company Grants Black Diamond a Waiver to Purchase Up to 25% of Common Stock

 MIDDLETOWN, R.I., Feb.
-03, 2023 (GLOBE NEWSWIRE) -- KVH Industries, Inc., (Nasdaq: KVHI) (“KVH” or the “Company”), today announced that it has entered into a support agreement (the “Agreement”) with Black Diamond Capital Management, L.L.C. and certain of its affiliates (collectively, “Black Diamond”).
+03, 2023 (GLOBE NEWSWIRE) -- KVH Industries, Inc., KVHI ("KVH" or the "Company"), today announced that it has entered into a support agreement (the "Agreement") with Black Diamond Capital Management, L.L.C. and certain of its affiliates (collectively, "Black Diamond").

 Pursuant to the Agreement, the Company has committed to nominate and support Black Diamond Managing Principal Stephen H. Deckoff as an independent Class III director at the Company's 2023 Annual Meeting of Stockholders (the "2023 Annual Meeting"), subject to certain conditions.
 Mr. Deckoff will begin serving as a non-voting observer of the Company's Board of Directors (the "Board").
 Additionally, the Company has granted Black Diamond a waiver under the Company's stockholder rights plan allowing Black Diamond to acquire up to 25% of the Company's outstanding common stock.